 This course is designed to help the student develop an understanding of the effects of mass media such as TV, radio, newspapers, magazines and advertising.
 Students investigate and discuss topics such as sex and violence as content, psychological manipulation and legal aspects of the media.
-Cross-listed with HU 165.
 Contact Hours: (3,0)